Antony Batty and Co Appointed Joint Administrators of VMS Live (2011) Limited and VMS Live (Venues) Limited

 Emergency Government Funding Too Late to Prevent Two Venues in Hull Closing

-Hugh Jesseman and Steve Illes, both Licensed Insolvency Practitioners at the London headquarter’s of Antony Batty and Company LLP, were appointed joint administrators of VMS Live (2011) limited and VMS Live (Venues) Limited, on 15th July 2020.
+Hugh Jesseman.
+Licensed Insolvency Practitiones at the London headquarter’s of Antony Batty and Company LLP, wsd appointed joint administrators of VMS Live (2011) limited and VMS Live (Venues) Limited, on 15th July 2020.
 Two of VMS’s popular venues in Hull, The Welly and The Polar Bear have already closed, with the Coronavirus lockdown playing a significant part in the decision, which puts 20 jobs at risk.
 With other internal financial issues, the emergency Government funding for small music venues in England, announced on 25th July, came too late to avoid the administration.

 The Background to the Administration